 IMPORTANT: It is the craft owner's responsibility to periodically inspect and replace the sacrificial zinc anodes.
 Damage resulting from electrolytic corrosion is not covered by the CROWNLINE Boats warranty.
 If the anode has deteriorated 50% or more, replace it for continued protection.
 DO NOT paint an anode, its fasteners or its mounting surface.
-Paint and improper contact with its mounting surface will reduce the anode's protection capabilities.
-Make sure the contact between the anode and its mounting surface is clean and secure.
+Paint and improper contact with its mounting surface will reduce the anode and its mounting surface is clean and secure.